Engin-Boot/pong-stage-ajay300898/Stage0/Pong_ball/ball_speed.md

 This module calculates ball speed.

-### Scenario : Ball speed when it hits the side walls.
+### Scenario : Ball speed when it hits the side walls

   Given the game is in progress.